ros2/design/contribute.md

     layout: default
     title: Template for New Articles
     abstract:
       This is a multi-line abstract about this article.
 It should give a good overview about the contents of this article, the reason for writing it, and what the article delivers.
-The abstract is put in the "front-matter" of the document (YAML between the initial `---`'s) so that it can easily be reused else where in the site.
+The abstract is put in the "front-matter" of the document (YAML between the initial `---`'s) so that it can easily be reused elsewhere in the site.
     author: '[William Woodall](https://github.com/wjwwood)'
     published: false
     ---